Navpreet2289/nextcloud-suite.sh/README.md

     * firewall: iptables, ipset.
     * DNS: BIND9 with DNSSec and automatic renewal of TLSA, SSHFP and OpenPGP records.
     * rev-proxy: nginx forwarding incoming requests to the virtual machines and listening on all correct network interfaces.
+  * Guest-VM 1: Nextcloud suite
+    * on a Debian system with: LibreOffice Online, Etherpad-lite, SpreedME (coturn turn-server)
+    * or later on either Hyperbola, Devuan or GuixSD.
-  * Guest 1: full email stack
+  * Guest-VM 2: full email stack
     * either on a GuixSD system with OpenSMTPD, Dovecot, clamav, spamassasin.
     * or one of Devuan and Hyperbola using Postfix, Dovecot, spamassasin, clamav.
-  * Guest 2: Nextcloud suite
-    * on a Debian system with: LibreOffice Online, Etherpad-lite, SpreedME (coturn turn-server)
-    * or later on either Hyperbola, Devuan or GuixSD.
-  * Guest 3: Dokuwiki
+  * Guest-VM 3: Dokuwiki
-  * Guest 4: Opencart webstore
+  * Guest-VM 4: Opencart webstore
 Ultimately, I would run everything on GuixSD and do this whole project by writing system declarations in Guile.
 ## Project Progress
 So far the following works: